fr00ller/yii2-latex/README.md

 Latex2PDF formatter for Yii2 .

-This extension "format" HTML responses to PDF files (by default Yii2 includes HTML, JSON and XML formatters).
-Great for reports in PDF format using HTML views/layouts.
+This extension "format" Latex responses to PDF files (by default Yii2 includes HTML, JSON and XML formatters).
+Great for reports in PDF format using Latex views/layouts.

 ##Installation